The role of electron interactions in a failed insulator revealed by shot noise: Abstract

 \section{Abstract}

-In materials known as failed insulators, electrical resistivity increases as temperature decreases, yet does not diverge — a phenomenon inconsistent with single-particle theories.
-We investigate the origin of this behavior by measuring shot noise in nanojunctions of nitrogen-doped $\beta$-Ta, a prototypical failed insulator.
+In materials known as failed insulators, electrical resistivity increases as temperature decreases, yet does not diverge — a phenomenon inconsistent with single-particle transport theories.
+We investigate the origin of this behavior by measuring shot noise in nanojunctions of nitrogen-doped $\beta$-Ta, a prototypical failed insulator and an efficient spin-orbitronic material.
 Junctions as short as $8$ nanometers exhibit hot-electron shot noise, indicating strong electron interactions.
-We show that charge hopping mediated by these interactions explains the anomalous electronic properties.
-Our findings open new avenues for exploiting electron interactions in spin-orbitronic and superconducting applications of failed insulators.
+We show that charge hopping mediated by electron interactions can account for the anomalous failed insulator properties.
+Based on our findings, we identify failed insulators as a distinct class of non-Fermi liquids, opening new avenues for the studies of electron interactions and their applications.